Symphonic metal

-Symphonic metal is a cross-genre style designation for the symphonic subsets of heavy metal music subgenres.
-It is used to denote any metal band that makes use of symphonic or orchestral elements.
-The style features the heavy drums and guitars of metal with different elements of orchestral classical music, such as symphonic instruments, choirs and sometimes a full orchestra, or just keyboard orchestration.
+Symphonic metal is a subgenre of heavy metal music that makes use of symphonic or orchestra elements.
+The style can feature different elements of orchestral or classical music, such as symphonic instruments, choirs and sometimes a full orchestra, keyboard orchestration emulating a full orchestra, or compositional influences from classical and orchestral music.

+The roots of symphonic metal date to the 1960s and '70s with early metal bands such as Deep Purple recording with a full orchestra and Black Sabbath using an orchestral string section.
+The genre saw more development in the 1980s and '90s as bands emphasized their symphonic side by adding more ambitious classical features, developing their neoclassical guitar playing in a baroque direction, adding large multi-voice choirs, and writing lengthy songs influenced by orchestral structures.
+Some symphonic metal bands also started to feature classically trained vocalists, in which case they were attributed nicknames such as opera metal or operatic metal.

-Symphonic metal bands can feature classically trained vocalists, in which case they can be attributed nicknames such as opera metal or operatic metal.
-Perhaps the most prominent examples of symphonic metal bands are Swedish band Therion, Finnish band Nightwish, German band Xandria, Italian band Rhapsody of Fire, American bands Lorna Shore and Trans-Siberian Orchestra and Dutch bands Epica and Within Temptation.
-Those bands place a large focus on elements prevalent in film scores in addition to the more basic classical components utilized more widely in the genre.
-Many people who participate in this genre of metal music have a degree in musical thought or have been taught how to sing in a classical style.
+Perhaps the most prominent examples of symphonic metal are Swedish band Therion, Finnish band Nightwish, Italian band Rhapsody of Fire, Dutch bands After Forever, Epica, and Within Temptation, Norwegian band Dimmu Borgir, and American band Trans-Siberian Orchestra.
+These bands also have strong influences from film scores in addition to the more basic classical components utilized more widely in the genre.
+Some of the main composers in this style of metal music are classically trained.